Pentulz/backend/README.md

 The API will be available at `http://localhost:8000` with interactive docs at `/docs`.

 >[!IMPORTANT]
-> We advice to use the Docker Compose file to start the application.
+> We advise to use the Docker Compose file to start the application.

 ## Testing